znsio/specmatic-documentation/documentation/command_line.md

 Read more about the --data param [below](#stub-data-from-single-directory).

+If you need a local Kafka instance to use in your testing, you can use `qontract stub --kafkaHost=<kafka host> --kafkaPort<kafka port> --data=<data dir> --startKafka contract_file.qontract`.

+Note the `--startKafka` flag.
+Qontract will start a Kafka instance, load the stub data and validate it, create the needed topic and dump the message onto it.

 ## Multiple Contracts

 To run a stub for multiple contracts, and hit the same end point: